JasonJWilliamsNY/2018_nih_datascience_rfi/goal_04_workforce_response.md

 ##  Additional concepts that should be included in the plan

-There are a few basic concepts that must be included; and these are (I think) at the right level for a strategic vision document.
+Goal 4: There are a few basic concepts that must be included; and these are at the right level for a strategic vision document.

 - Training is the most unmet need of investigators.
 Investments that under-prioritize training will not realize the value of computational and data infrastructure developed.
 - Biomedical data science education must not be solely delivered by domain experts/investigators training according to what they think is best.
   Curriculum must be developed using evidence-based pedagogical principles.